 - Convergence of information technology and operational technology – Historically, technologies used to control production plants and machines (operational technology, or OT) have differed from computer hardware and software technologies used to manage the an organisation’s general data flow.
 Over the last few years, however, operational technologies, such as sensors to monitor the temperature or water pressure during production, have become increasingly computerised.
 More and more companies are now equipping their machine-monitoring devices with IT-like features to integrate computer systems, save cost and speed up production.
 This convergence of OT and IT leads to increasingly complex networks, with multiplying endpoints and data types requiring more sophisticated cyber defences.
 The vulnerability of these merged systems generates fresh demand for most security product types.

-- Mobile internet – The number of people who own a smartphone and use the internet continues to climb.
-A survey by US research organisation Pew Research Center found that, across 11 industrialized countries, a median of 68 per cent of adults owned a smartphone in 2015, with even higher rates of smartphone ownership in Australia (77 per cent) and South Korea (88 per cent).11 Smartphones are also on the rise in emerging and developing countries, where their penetration rate increased to 54 per cent in 2015, from 45 per cent two years earlier.
+- Mobile internet – The number of people who own a smart device and use the internet continues to climb.
+A survey by US research organisation Pew Research Center found that, across 11 industrialised countries, a median of 68 per cent of adults owned a smart device in 2015, with even higher rates of smart device ownership in Australia (77 per cent) and South Korea (88 per cent).11 Smart devices are also on the rise in emerging and developing countries, where their penetration rate increased to 54 per cent in 2015, from 45 per cent two years earlier.
 Two thirds of adults worldwide use the internet, according to the research, and a growing share of them now use their mobile phones to go online.
-This rapid increase in smartphone usage worldwide is multiplying the number of endpoints in networks and propelling demand for cyber security products.
+This rapid increase in smart device usage worldwide is multiplying the number of endpoints in networks and propelling demand for cyber security products.
 It is especially likely to drive investment in identity and access management.

 - Artificial intelligence and big data – Rapid improvements in artificial intelligence and advanced machine learning are changing the modern workplace.
 Increasingly, computers are used to perform tasks that rely on complex analyses, subtle judgments, and creative problem solving – a trend coined ‘automation of knowledge work’.
 McKinsey estimates that today’s available technologies could automate 45 per cent of activities that people are currently paid to perform.12 In cyber security, these advances are already starting to change the way threats can be identified, by reducing reliance on human network monitoring activities.
 This will benefit software developers, as companies increase their demand for applications to identify, analyse and manage cyber security threats.
 In the medium to long-term, service providers will be disadvantaged.
 However, the transition to greater automation will likely increase the demand for services in the short-term as cyber service providers support their customers to transition to more automated security systems.